jkim421/pulse2021/README.md

 ## `💊 What's missing? 💊`

-A sort by priority button dedicated to sorting by priority data field.
-The funtion sortBy is yet to be wired.
-The accuracy of algorithm underneath is functional at the time of submission.
+A sort-by-priority button.
+The funtion "sortBy" is yet to be wired to the frontEnd via hooks.
+The Algorithm underneath has been tested for accuracy and is functional at the time of submission.

 ---